Maria-Reyes07/creativefocus.github.io/README.md

     - Where each tab is a category of events.
 - Adding a payment section

+## Download Instructions:
+- Go to the repository's main page
+- Click the green Code button
+- Click Download ZIP from the menu
+- Place the file a folder
+- Then go to your files
+- Go to the folder you placed the files
+- click on the file you downloaded

 ## Citation
 I did have help with coding certain things through these website and I used their style.